Art Directors

 Can your art directors work on period productions?

-Here is what that looks like on the ground.
-Our art directors have deep expertise in Chinese period shoots spanning all major dynasties.
-Hengdian World Studios hosts about 70% of China's period dramas and gives ready-made standing sets from Han through Qing eras.
-They know Chinese historical build style, furniture, and decorative arts in extraordinary detail.
+Our art directors have deep skill in Chinese period shoots across all major dynasties.
+Hengdian World Studios hosts about 70% of China's period dramas and offers ready-made standing sets from the Han through Qing eras.
+They know Chinese historical build style, furniture, and decorative arts in fine detail.

 How do art directors work with location shoots?

-Here is how the picture comes together.
-Art directors adapt real locations to match your production's visual needs — adding or removing elements, adjusting colors and textures, and making sure locations integrate seamlessly with constructed sets.
-China's diversity from the Forbidden City to Yunnan's rice terraces gives remarkable visual range.
+Art directors adapt real locations to your production's visual needs.
+They add or remove elements, adjust colors and textures, and blend the location smoothly with any constructed sets.
+China's range, from the Forbidden City to Yunnan's rice terraces, gives remarkable visual choice.

 What's the typical prep time needed?

-Prep time differs by project complexity.
+Prep time varies with how complex the project is.
 Features mostly need 6-12 weeks of art department prep, while commercials may need 2-4 weeks.
-In China, extra lead time is recommended for heritage site permits and China Film Administration approvals.
+In China, we advise extra lead time for heritage site permits and China Film Administration approvals.

 Do your art directors speak English?

-Yes, our art directors for global shoots are fluent English speakers skilled in working with English-speaking directors and crew.
-They also speak Mandarin.
-This is key for setting up with local vendors, studios like Hengdian, and government authorities across China.
+Yes, our art directors for global shoots speak fluent English and work well with English-speaking directors and crew.
+They also speak Mandarin, which is key for dealing with local vendors, studios like Hengdian, and government authorities across China.

 Related Services